danielthalhuber/c0d3-curriculum-20200312-review/lessons/js03-objects/exercises/apis/log-country-with-most-cities/README.md

   - URL: https://api.openaq.org/v1/countries
   - Callback:

-    - Goal: parse response data and log lesson properties to console
+    - Goal: parse response data and log name of country with the most cities to the console
     - Signature:

       - Parameters: